JohnADeady/PROGRAMMING-SCRIPTING/README.md

 3. Follow the instructions on screen - unsure about settings accept the default settings.
 4. Once completed run a simple program

+Once these programs have been downloaded, we can now start running each script on [VS Code](https://code.visualstudio.com/).
+Copy and paste each script from [Github](https://github.com/JohnADeady/PROGRAMMING-SCRIPTING) and follow the instructions for each assigment.

 ## Assignment One (Week 1: 22-01-2018 to 28-01-2018)
 Calculates the nth Fibonacci number.Fibonacci series is a series of numbers in which each number ( Fibonacci number ) is the sum of the two preceding numbers.
 The simplest is the series 1, 1, 2, 3, 5, 8, etc.(ref Wikipedia).
 Change the program to calculate the nth Fibonacci number where n the sum of the first and last letters of your first name as numbers.
 Take A as the number 1, B as 2, C as 3, and so on.
-For example, my name is Ian, so I should calculate the 25th Fibonacci number because I is 9 and n is 14, giving 25 in total.
-Once you calculate the right Fibonacci number for your own name, please post it to the Discussions forum on this page as per my post there.
+For example, my name is John, so I should calculate the 24th Fibonacci number because J is 8 and n is 14, giving 24 in total.

 ## Assignment Two (Week 2: 29-01-2018 to 04-02-2018)